Dan Tullis Jr.

 Dan Tullis Jr. (born July 8, 1951) is an American actor.
 He has played the recurring role of Officer Dan on the sitcom Married... with Children.
 He also has made an appearance in shows such as 227, The Drew Carey Show, and The District among others.
 In 1992, he was a regular cast member on the short-lived television series Rachel Gunn, R.N..
-In commercials, he has been the television and radio spokesperson for SelectQuote, a life insurance company.

 Biography

 In 1976, he appeared with his family on the game show Family Feud.
 Nine years later, he appeared on Tic Tac Dough, winning more than $15,000 in cash and prizes.